ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 * [knitcitations](https://github.com/cboettig/knitcitations) by [Carl Boettiger](/author/carl-boettiger) allows you to not only use the keys, but also DOIs and URLs to cite a paper.
 E.g. `citet("10.1098/rspb.2013.1372")` will create a citation to `@Boettiger_2013` after querying the web; and `write.bibtex(file = "references.bib")` will allow you to cache entries in a bibliography file.

-Both these packages imports [RefManageR](https://docs.ropensci.org/RefManageR/) by [Mathew W. McLean](http://mwmclean.github.io/), a package that _provides tools for importing and working with bibliographic references_, and that has been [peer-reviewed by rOpenSci](https://github.com/ropensci/software-review/issues/119).
+Both these packages import [RefManageR](https://docs.ropensci.org/RefManageR/) by [Mathew W. McLean](http://mwmclean.github.io/), a package that _provides tools for importing and working with bibliographic references_, and that has been [peer-reviewed by rOpenSci](https://github.com/ropensci/software-review/issues/119).

 ### Citation workflow without Pandoc, with RefManageR

 Now, for generating Markdown content like this post source, one cannot use the tools presented earlier.
 In our blog guide, we explain that citations are footnotes [whose text is APA formatted](https://blogguide.ropensci.org/technical.html#addcitation) and we explain how to [find that citation text for a package or article](https://blogguide.ropensci.org/technical.html#how-to-find-citation-text-for-a-package-or-article).
 In most cases, authors are only citing a few references, so that is fine.
-However, sometimes authors would like to use an existing .bib file, that they might have e.g. exported from Zotero.
+However, sometimes authors would like to use an existing .bib file, that they might have e.g. exported from [Zotero](https://www.zotero.org/).

 Thankfully, using RefManageR, we can provide a workflow for adding citations from a bib file, by creating functions similar to knitcitations' functions.

-We are using the .bib file below,
+In the following examples, we'll use the .bib file below,

 ```bibtex
 @Manual{my-citation-key-for-r,